Configuration Options

 name: metrics-<release-name>

-When you define a custom StatefulSetSpec, make sure that ports and services match between the Service configuration and the StatefulSpec configuration.
+When you define a custom StatefulSetSpec, make sure that ports and services match between your Service configuration, StatefulSpec configuration, and HiveMQ listener configuration.
 For example, the container port must match the service name section.
 Port names can contain a maximum of 15 characters and cannot end with a -.

 Pod Scheduling Options

-Node affinity and tolerations can be configured to control on which Kubernetes worker nodes the HiveMQ platform pods are placed.
+Node affinity and tolerations can be configured to control on which Kubernetes worker nodes the HiveMQ Platform pods are placed.
 Node affinity can be used to optimize workload placement, ensure resource requirements are met, or achieve other scheduling-related goals.
-All valid Kubernetes node podAffinity and antiPodAffinity options are supported.
+All valid Kubernetes affinity options are supported.

 Tolerations work together with taints to ensure that pods are not scheduled onto inappropriate nodes.